-AnyRecover can recover lost and accidentally deleted data from Windows and macOS computers.
+AnyRecover can recover lost file and mistakenly deleted data from Windows and macOS computers.

-Recover 500+ file types such as audios files, photos, videos, documents, email, etc.
+Recover almost all kinds of file types such as audios files, photos&videos, PDF/Word/Excel file, email, etc.

-With the recovery rate of 98%, AnyRecover offers the highest recovery rate.
+With the recovery rate of 98%, AnyRecover is highly recommended by users.

 User friendliness, easy to use, and no expert skills needed.

 Preview and selectively recover lost, formatted or deleted data.

 Recover data from lost EFI system partitions; recycle bin, formatted disk, external flash drives, etc.